 Our business is subject to various significant laws and other legal requirements imposed by the U.S. and other countries we conduct business in, including export control laws such as the Export Administration Act, the Export Administration Regulations and other laws, regulations and requirements governing international trade and technology transfer.
 These laws and regulations are complex, change frequently and have generally become more stringent over time.
 We may be required to incur significant expense to comply with these regulations or to remedy violations of these regulations.
 In addition, if our customers fail to comply with these regulations, we may be required to suspend sales to these customers, which could negatively impact our results of operations.
-We must conform the manufacture and distribution of our products to various laws and adapt to regulatory requirements in many countries as these required to pay civil penalties, face criminal prosecution and, in some cases, be prohibited from distributing our products commercially until the products are brought into compliance.
+We must conform the manufacture and distribution of our products to various laws and adapt to regulatory requirements in many countries as these requirements change.
+If we fail to comply with these requirements in the manufacture or distribution of our products, we could be required to pay civil penalties, face criminal prosecution and, in some cases, be prohibited from distributing our products commercially until the products are brought into compliance.